garethmcintosh/artwork_scraper/README.md

 ## Purpose

-This Python script is designed to procure artwork from web pages hosted on "https://eternalisedofficial.com" to be used as visually appealing desktop backgrounds in a Linux environment.
+This Python script is designed to procure artwork from web pages hosted on "https://eternalisedofficial.com" to be used as visually appealing and thought provoking desktop backgrounds in a Linux environment.
 The script scrapes web pages containing artwork images and downloads them to a local directory.
 The artwork can then be fed into a Bash script that periodically changes the desktop background, providing users with a refreshing and dynamic visual experience.

 ## Features